 If you believe in our mission and would like to get involved, do reach out!

 Where to find me:

-This article was first posted in my Blog.
+This article was first posted to my website.

 Follow me on Twitter:

-You can always get my latest articles direct to your email by joining below:
+You can always get my latest articles directly to your email address by joining below: